Applying to Jobs & Internships

 You are here

-You’ve got an idea of what you’re interested in.
-Now it’s time to start getting your materials ready and applying to jobs!
+Once you’ve got an idea of what you’re interested in, then it’s time to start getting your materials ready and applying to jobs!

-It’s time to research how to actually get involved in your industries of choice.
-You should continue to network with your peers or alumni from A&S and Cornell to see if there are any valuable connections.
+Research how to get involved in your industries of choice.
+Continue to network with your peers and alumni from A&S and Cornell to see if there are any valuable connections.
 Conclude every interaction with, “Do you have anyone else that you could introduce me to?”
-Check in on our networking page for more tips and tricks.

-As you start identifying opportunities you’re interested in, you can use this handy sheet to keep track of where you’re applying, when you applied, and when to follow up.
+As you start identifying interesting opportunities, you can use this handy sheet to keep track of where you’re applying, when you applied, and when to follow up.
 You will certainly need this as you start corresponding directly with employers and prepping for interviews!

-We do resume reviews during our drop-in hours, as well as over email.
-Reach out to us with your resume and cover letter, and we’ll get comments and suggestions back to you in 1-3 business days.
-Prefer an in-person conversation?
-Stop on by to 172 Goldwin Smith during our drop-in hours to chat about how to clean up your materials.
-At any point in your process, check out our sample resumes to get an idea of what your resume should look like throughout your time at Cornell.
+We do resume reviews during our drop-in hours and by appointment.
+Reviews via email are available only for students who are unable to come to the office in person (i.e. studying abroad, doing internship, etc.).
+Stop by 172 Goldwin Smith during drop-in hours to chat about how to clean up your materials.
+At any point in your process, check out our sample resumes in the career guide to get an idea of what your resume should look like throughout your time at Cornell.